Ten quick, unique deviled egg recipes for any occasion.

 - Carefully take the yolks out of the white and add them, together with the tuna and most of the chives.
 Mix together well.

-- Garnish using the remaining chopped chives and a dollop of mayonnaise if you'd like.
+- Garnish using the remaining chopped chives and a dollop of mayonnaise.

 It also looks even more elegant using tiny quail eggs, if you have the patience!